Charlize Theron: 2020–present: Continued success

-Upon the film's release in May 2022, it was revealed that Theron would be portraying the character Clea in the Marvel Cinematic Universe (MCU), beginning with her debut in the mid-credits scene of the superhero film Doctor Strange in the Multiverse of Madness.
-She played Lady Lesso in the fantasy Netflix film The School for Good and Evil (2022).
-The actress makes a cameo in Season 3 opener of The Boys as an actress playing Stormfront.
+In 2022, Theron appeared in several projects.
+Upon the film's release in May, it was revealed that Theron would portray the character Clea in the Marvel Cinematic Universe (MCU), beginning with her debut in the mid-credits scene of the superhero film Doctor Strange in the Multiverse of Madness.
+She played Lady Lesso in the fantasy Netflix film The School for Good and Evil and filmed a cameo in the third season opener of The Boys as an actress playing Stormfront.